apd10/Sketch-Structured-Linear/README.md

     skip_pattern=['pooler', 'embeddings'],
 )
 ```
 During conversion, block sizes for each layer are adjusted to optimize efficiency with respect to GPU capabilities and model dimensions.
+So expect the first iteration to be slow.
+If you know what block sizes to use , you can skip autotuning and set the block sizes after initializing layer.

 ### Projecting a pre-trained model onto SS1